-Chelsea hires former midfielder Lampard as manager
+Challenging times ahead as Lampard returns to Chelsea

 The last former Chelsea player to take over as coach was Roberto di Matteo, who won the Champions League and FA Cup in 2012 with Lampard in his squad.
 He was fired after only eight months in charge.

-Lampard’s first two competitive games as Chelsea manager will be against Manchester United, on Aug.
+Lampard’s first two competitive games as Chelsea manager will be at Manchester United, on Aug.
 11 in the opening weekend of the Premier League, and Liverpool, in the UEFA Super Cup on Aug.
 14 in Istanbul.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports